 Wednesday, October 29, 2008

-Northwestern College’s Symphonic Band will perform a travel-oriented concert on Friday, Nov.
-12, at 7:30 p.m. in Christ Chapel.
-The public is invited to attend, and admission is free.
+The Northwestern College Symphonic Band, under the direction of Dr. Timothy McGarvey, will present a concert on Friday, Nov.
+14, at 7:30 p.m. in Christ Chapel.
+The public is invited to attend.

 “The concert will feature a great combination of elements in band literature, from traditional to new material, offering an incredible variety,” says McGarvey.

 The concert will open with the band’s performance of Early Light by Carolyn Bremer.
 Based on The Star Spangled Banner, the piece reflects the composer’s happy anticipation for hearing the anthem played before baseball games.
 Next, the band will play William Schuman’s When Jesus Wept, which communicates the empathy and compassion of Christ for those mourning over Lazarus’ death.